Erfaniaa/crypto-trading-strategy-backtester/README.md

 - A plot in `plot.png`, for example:

 ![plot](https://user-images.githubusercontent.com/7780269/183297991-5bfc0537-138d-4d8b-909c-f6272538ff59.png)
+- Another plot to see the opened and closed positions on [an interactive chart](https://github.com/matplotlib/mplfinance)
 - A complete report on candles statistics (as the program text output)
 - A complete report on opened and closed positions (as the program text output)
 - A complete report on the strategy (in `deposit_changes.csv`)